YusenLiu/JavaTutorial/README.md

 static - No instance of class is needed

-object - instance of a class
+object - instance of a class (class the data type)

 variable - stores some value